 The most famous of our drawings is a small and, at first glance, unimportant drawing that is usually called Courtiers from Geldern or the Silver Pencil Drawing.
 Another example from the collections is the so-called Deposition Act, an initiation ritual that the students were forced to carry out in the 17th century.
 In today’s use of language, “deposition” would equal ragging.
 Some examples from the drawing collection are on display in the Exhibition Hall of Carolina Rediviva.

 The Swedish drawings are registered in a printed catalogue up until and including the acquisition year 1958:

 - Davidsson, Åke, Katalog över svenska handteckningar i Uppsala universitetsbibliotek (Acta Bibliothecae R. Universitatis Upsaliensis 12).
 Uppsala, 1958.

 A large number of persons are represented with their portraits in the collection.
 In total there are around 300,000 portraits in various techniques – from hand drawing to photography.
 Here you can find portraits from the 16th century onwards of known and unknown persons from Sweden and abroad.
 There are also a number of fictitious portraits of persons active long before the 16th century.

-Please contact Ask the Library if you are looking for portraits.
 The portraits are registered under the name of the sitter in a card catalogue at the Special Collections Division.